 Cover start date

 The date on which each insured person’s cover starts, as shown on your certificate of insurance.

-Any care given in an Intensive Care Unit, Intensive Therapy Unit, Coronary Care Unit, High Dependency Unit, Paediatric Intensive Care Unit, Neonatal Intensive Care Unit, Special Care Baby Unit or similar level of care, wherever provided.
+Any care given in an Intensive Care Unit, Intensive Therapy Unit, Coronary Care Unit, High Dependency Unit, Paediatric Intensive Care Unit, Neonatal Intensive Care Unit, Special Care Baby Unit or similar level of care, wherever provided, is considered critical care.

 A patient who is admitted to a hospital or day-patient unit because they need a period of medically supervised recovery but does not occupy a bed overnight.